-- Per section 889(f)(2)-(3) of the FY 2019 NDAA and 2 C.F.R. § 200.216, covered telecommunications equipment or services means: - Telecommunications equipment produced by Huawei Technologies Company or ZTE Corporation, (or any subsidiary or affiliate of such entities); - For the purpose of public safety, security of Government facilities, physical security surveillance of critical infrastructure, and other national security purposes, video surveillance and telecommunications equipment produced by Hytera Communications Corporation, Hangzhou Hikvision Digital Technology Company, or Dahua Technology Company (or any subsidiary or affiliate of such entities); - Telecommunications or video surveillance services provided by such entities or using such equipment; or - Telecommunications or video surveillance equipment or services produced or provided by an entity that the Secretary of Defense, in consultation with the Director of National Intelligence or the Director of the Federal Bureau of Investigation, reasonably believes to be an entity owned or controlled by, or otherwise connected to, the People's Republic of China. - Examples of the types of products covered by this prohibition include phones, internet, video surveillance, and cloud servers when produced, provided, or used by the entities listed in the definition of "covered telecommunications equipment or services."
+- Replacement Equipment and Services - FEMA grant funding may be permitted to procure replacement equipment and services impacted by this prohibition, provided the costs are otherwise consistent with the requirements of the NOFO and the Preparedness Grants Manual - Definitions - Per section 889(f)(2)-(3) of the FY 2019 NDAA and 2 C.F.R. § 200.216, covered telecommunications equipment or services means: - Telecommunications equipment produced by Huawei Technologies Company or ZTE Corporation, (or any subsidiary or affiliate of such entities); - For the purpose of public safety, security of Government facilities, physical security surveillance of critical infrastructure, and other national security purposes, video surveillance and telecommunications equipment produced by Hytera Communications Corporation, Hangzhou Hikvision Digital Technology Company, or Dahua Technology Company (or any subsidiary or affiliate of such entities); - Telecommunications or video surveillance services provided by such entities or using such equipment; or - Telecommunications or video surveillance equipment or services produced or provided by an entity that the Secretary of Defense, in consultation with the Director of National Intelligence or the Director of the Federal Bureau of Investigation, reasonably believes to be an entity owned or controlled by, or otherwise connected to, the People's Republic of China - Examples of the types of products covered by this prohibition include phones, internet, video surveillance, and cloud servers when produced, provided, or used by the entities listed in the definition of "covered telecommunications equipment or services."
 See 2 C.F.R. § 200.471

 - SHSP projects must align to a POETE category

 - Planning

 - Organization

 - Equipment

 - Training

 - Exercise

-- Detailed information and allowable activities of each POETE function are located in the FY 2023 SHSP Regionalization Notice of Funding Opportunity (NOFO)
+- Detailed information and allowable activities of each POETE function are located in the FY 2024 SHSP Regionalization Notice of Funding Opportunity (NOFO)

-Requested items MUST be deployable, shareable, or a regional asset in order to be eligible for funding
+Requested items MUST be deployable/shareable or a regional asset in order to be eligible for funding

-Please see the FY 2023 SHSP Notice of Funding Opportunity for details regarding planning, organization, training, travel, and exercise costs
+■ Please see the FY 2024 SHSP Notice of Funding Opportunity for details regarding planning, organization, training, travel, and exercise costs

-The 21 allowable prevention, protection, mitigation, response, and recovery equipment categories for SHSP are listed on the Authorized Equipment List (AEL)

-Some equipment items require prior approval from DHS/FEMA/OHS before obligation or purchase of the items.
+- The 21 allowable prevention, protection, mitigation, response, and recovery equipment categories for SHSP are listed on the Authorized Equipment List (AEL) - Some equipment items require prior approval from DHS/FEMA/DPS/OHS before obligation or purchase of the items.
 Please reference the grant notes for each equipment item to ensure prior approval is not required or to ensure prior approval is obtained if necessary